aleksandar1909/example-voting-app/README.md

 Example Voting App
 =========

-This is a simple instavote app.
+This is a simple instavote application.

 Getting started
 ---------------